techwithanirudh/Databuddy/CONTRIBUTING.md

 **Note:** You can find your website ID in your website overview settings.

 > **Tip:**
-> If you want to just develop on the dashboard run:
+> If you want to just develop the dashboard run:
 > `bun run dev --filter=@databuddy/api --filter=@databuddy/dashboard`

 ## Essential Commands